 5. Platform Integration, Ease of Use, and Deployment Flexibility:

 Can all steps of the data science process be executed seamlessly within a single platform without the need for moving between systems and applications?

 Making the right choice from a crowded field in the DSML platform market can be challenging.
-Forrester Research had published a report highlighting nine automation focussed Machine Learning Solutions.
+Forrester Research had published a report highlighting nine automation focused Machine Learning Solutions.
 The report underscored the importance of Feature Engineering and Explainability as critical differentiating factors for leaders in the automated ML space.
-To learn more about automation-focussed Machine Learning Solutions, the Forrester Wave report is a great resource.
+To learn more about automation-focused Machine Learning Solutions, the Forrester Wave report is a great resource.
 For guidance on top factors that the data science team should consider, you can check out sticky.io, an e-commerce platform, and learn how they evaluated DSML platforms: